siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 000a Monism and Maps.md

 # Monism and Maps

-This book advances a monistic reconstruction of physics.
+This book advances a monistic reconstruction of physics: known physics is derived from the continuous, source-free flow of electromagnetic energy.

 It does not begin from separate ontologies for matter, charge, force, gravity, and spacetime, and then ask how these independent kinds of thing